Quansight/Quansight-website/apps/consulting/posts/open-source-natural-language-processing-libraries-to-get-you-started.md

 is that it efficiently incorporates the latest algorithms and pre-trained NLP models, currently the library comes with over 646+ pre-trained pipelines and models, providing its industrial users a competitive advantage.
-Last week, Spark NLP was released on PyPi and hit 3 million downloads in just a few days.
+Last week, Spark NLP was released on PyPI and hit 3 million downloads in just a few days.

 <img
 src="/posts/open-source-natural-language-processing-libraries-to-get-you-started/nlp-img-5.png"